-New research from Sinch shows a dramatic shift in consumer behavior — away from public spaces and physical meetings, and in favor of digital interactions.
+New research from Sinch shows a dramatic shift in consumer behaviour — away from public spaces and physical meetings, and in favour of digital interactions.
 How will banks deliver on best-in-class customer experience in this transformed world?

-The Sinch study, which surveyed 2,890 consumers across 14 countries, documents dramatic shifts in customer behavior and pinpoints the features and solutions customers want most from their banking relationships.
+The Sinch study, which surveyed 2,890 consumers across 14 countries, documents dramatic shifts in customer behaviour or and pinpoints the features and solutions customers want most from their banking relationships.
 In short: The research shows banks aren’t yet meeting the needs of their digitally empowered customers.

 Delivering customer experience from a distance

 The survey asked consumers what daily habits they agreed would continue to be affected even after the pandemic has passed.
 More than half said they would continue to avoid crowds and unnecessary travel.
 Forty-nine percent will continue to shop online more often, and 43% will stay closer to home.
 These predictions signal unprecedented shifts by consumers, away from public gatherings and crowds, retreating to the security of home.

 Post pandemic behavior changes

 People say that even after the pandemic is over, they will continue to limit their activities and movement.

 And the changes will have a profound impact on banking, including:

 - What will be the role of bank branches as consumers adopt digital technology over in-person banking?
 A study by Boston Consulting Group (BCG) found usage of digital channels for banking is up significantly during COVID-19, particularly among millennials.
 The BCG study found 44% of those aged 18 to 34 enrolled in online or mobile banking for the first time during the pandemic.

 - How will banks maintain relationships in a stay-away economy?
 “It’s a human business at the end of the day, no matter how digital we make it,” says Mary McDuffie, Navy Federal Credit Union CEO.